tobiasdigital/blueprints-learn.en/help/blueprints/data-insights/data-science.md

 ## Use Cases

 * Extract insight and discover patterns from customer data in Experience Platform.
 Train and score models from this data.
-* Enrich the Real-time Customer Profile with model driven insights and attributes for more granular personalization and optimized journeys.
+* Enrich the [!UICONTROL Real-time Customer Profile] with model driven insights and attributes for more granular personalization and optimized journeys.
 * Train and Score models to determine customer insights such as customer lifetime value, propensity to convert or churn, product and content affinities, and engagement scores.

 ## Architecture